samueltober/samuel-tober/_posts/2020-06-05-Insurance_ML.markdown

     \sum_{j=1}^{J}\left[\sum_{x_i\in R_j} \mathcal{L}(y_i, \hat{y_{R_j}})\right] + \text{cp}\cdot J\sum_{x_i \in R}\mathcal{L}(y_i, \hat{y}_R)
 \end{equation}

 where the first term ensures a good fit and the second reduces overfitting according to the constant cp, with cp = 1 resulting in a tree without splits and cp = 0 a maximally deep tree.
 The parameter cp is most commonly done through cross validation.
+Moreover, the loss function can be chosen depending on the context, in this case we are dealing with Poisson distributed claims data, so the Poisson deviance is appropriate.

 ## Ensemble Methods
 There are obvious advantages of decision trees, such as their interpretability and the fact that they can combine both continuous and discrete data.
 However, they also have their limitations.
 For one, single decision trees tend to have a rather high variance and can be very sensitive to the training data.
 In order to counteract this shortcoming, so called ensemble methods can be used, in which multiple weak models are aggregated into a more powerful predictor.
 I focused on the gradient boosting machine in this work as it has received the most praise for its predicitve performance.